mikroskeem/buck2-fail-zmq/README.md

 Reindeer reports that glob patterns in `fixups.toml` (like `vendor/src/**/*.cpp`, `vendor/external/**/*.c`, header files, etc.) match no files, even though these files exist in the vendored source.
 This suggests Reindeer's glob resolution doesn't work correctly with `zeromq-src`'s vendored source structure, making it impossible to use Reindeer's fixup mechanism for this crate.

+See commit 043aceedcfe3cfbac98bcdbc3a360de1a66b3333 for reference.
+Apply it and try `just buckify`

 As a result, we must manually define the entire ZeroMQ build in Buck2 rather than relying on Reindeer's automatic translation.

 ## The Solution